akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 Overriding the class
 ********************

-First, we need to extend and replace to the native `AkeneoProductValue` class:
+First, we need to extend and replace to the native `Pim:Catalog:ProductValue` class:

 .. code-block:: php